theforeman/foreman_rh_cloud/README.md

 #### Synchronize inventory status

-In UI: Configure -> Inventory Upload -> Sync all inventory status
+In UI: Insights -> Inventory Upload -> Sync all inventory status

 From command-line: